edisplay/RCB_TA_notes/week-11-intro-constructors-two-days/lesson-plan-11.1.md

 ### 5. Partners do (10 minutes)

-"You should never outright invoke a constructor funtion.
+> You should never outright invoke a constructor function.

 Ever...